sjednac/scalatra-mongodb-seed/README.md

 To verify the setup, check `DOCKER_HOST` under the published port:

     $ curl -v http://DOCKER_HOST:8080/locations

+*Note: Remember that Docker has its own network namespace, so MongoDB instance available at `MONGO_HOST` should be visible from Docker container.
+When running locally both Docker and MongoDB, you might probably want to pass `MONGO_HOST` equal to `DOCKER_HOST`.*

 ### Changing Logback configuration at runtime